Meredith Township, Wake County, North Carolina

 Meredith Township (also designated Township 11) is one of twenty townships within Wake County, North Carolina, United States.
-As of the 2010 census, Meredith Township had a population of 13,926, a 21.2% increase over 2000.
+As of the 2010 United States census, Meredith Township had a population of 13,926, a 21.2% increase over 2000.

 Meredith Township, occupying 24.8 sqkm in central Wake County, is almost completely occupied by portions of the city of Raleigh.